|

 TRANS-GLOBAL

-ON CD-ROM: A complete, highly detailed report, is available on
+HIGHWAY REPORT ON CD-ROM: A complete, highly detailed report, is

-cd-rom that covers the entire proposed route and proposed solutions
+available on cd-rom that covers the entire proposed route and

-to all issues regarding the technical issues regarding the
+proposed solutions to all issues regarding the technical issues

-Trans-Global Highway.
-If you represent a government agency, think
+regarding the Trans-Global Highway.
+If you represent a government

-tank, academic institution, bank, environmental group or major
+agency, think tank, academic institution, bank, environmental group

-corporation, kindly send an email explaining your interest in this project.
+or major corporation, kindly send an email explaining your interest

 TRANS-GLOBAL